ReubenTheDS/my-fake-org-on-gcp/README.md

 There are 3 Data Scientists in 2 teams.
 DS Team 1 has (limited) access to repositories on Google Cloud i.e. Google Cloud Source Repositories
 DS Team 2 has (limited) access to repositories on Google Cloud and an in-house GitLab

 ## MLOps Engineer
 The MLOps Engineer is in charge of DevOps practices, i.e. developing & maintaining CI CD pipelines for the Data Scientists
 He develops scripts for use in Jenkins & Google Cloud Build, as well as regulates access to these by the Data Scientists

 ## Infrastructure Engineer
 The Infrastructure Engineer (she) is in charge of maintaining & setting up:
 - GitLab for the ML team 'ds-ml-app2
 - Jenkins setup & maintenance
 - GKE clusters & operators

+All operations to be run by the Infrastructure engineer are in the folder [infra-engineer](./infra-engineer/)

 ## CEO
 The CEO is the owner & admin of any & all GCP projects created.
 Only the CEO has access to billing accounts.
+All operations to be run by the CEO are in the folder [ceo](./ceo/)

+# Steps
+Start off with the folder [ceo](./ceo/)